fys4220/fys4220.github.io/fys4220-jbook/part-information/information_tools.md

 * Mondays from 12:15 to 16:00 (14:00 to 18:00 in the period 19/9–3/10)
 * Wednesday from 10:15 to 14:00.

+Your are of course free to use this rooms outside these ours if the room is available and not booked by any other course.
+You can find the weekly schedule for the room [here](https://tp.educloud.no/uio/timeplan/?type=room&area%5B%5D=BL&building%5B%5D=BL24&id%5B%5D=BL24V329&week=34&weekTo=49&ar=2022).

 ```{figure} ../images/student_lab.jpg
 ---